purposebakery/AndroidSkeleton/README.md

 Personal interpretation of the ideal Android application skeleton for medium size apps

-Also this project is somewhat and, like a crypto currency, has solutions to problems that don't exist.
+Also this project is somewhat overengineered and, like a crypto currency, has solutions to problems that don't exist.

 TODOs:
 - release signing